KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

     <b><a href="#">↥ back to top</a></b>
 </div>

+## Q. Can you explain stack's implementation and characteristics in detail?
+A stack is a linear data structure that follows the Last In First Out (LIFO) principle.
+This means that the last element added to the stack will be the first one to be removed.
+You can think of a stack like a collection of plates; you add and remove plates from the top of the stack.

+**Stack Operations:**
+- **push()**: This operation adds an element to the top of the stack.
+- **pop()**: This operation removes and returns the top element of the stack.
+- **peek()**: This operation returns the top element of the stack without removing it.
+- **isEmpty()**: This operation checks if the stack is empty.
+- **size()**: This operation returns the number of elements in the stack.
+- **search()**: This operation checks if a specific element is present in the stack and returns its position from the top.

+**Implementation**: Stacks can be implemented using arrays or linked lists.
+In Java, the `Stack` class is part of the Java Collections Framework and provides a built-in implementation of a stack.

+**Internal Working:**
+- Internally, Stack inherits from Vector, which uses a resizable array.
+- It maintains an index (`top`) for the current top of the stack.
+- When elements are pushed, they are placed at the top index and the top is incremented.
+- When elements are popped, the element at the top index is returned and the top is decremented.
+- Vector ensures dynamic resizing of the underlying array as needed.

+**Usage**
+- Stack is synchronized because it inherits from Vector; suitable for single-thread usage or when thread safety is required.
+- For non-thread-safe stacks, ArrayDeque or other classes are often preferred for better performance.
+  - The Stack class in Java is a legacy class that extends Vector, which is synchronized.
+This synchronization introduces unnecessary overhead in single-threaded or non-thread-safe scenarios, making Stack less efficient for such use cases.
+For example, every method in Stack inherits synchronization from Vector, even when thread safety is not required.
+  - In contrast, ArrayDeque is part of the java.util package and provides a more modern and efficient implementation of a stack.
+It is not synchronized, making it faster in single-threaded environments.
+Additionally, ArrayDeque is implemented as a resizable array, which allows it to efficiently handle stack operations like push and pop.
+- Stack is a legacy class but still widely used for LIFO operations.

 ## Q. What will be the problem if you do not override hashcode() method?

 Some collections, like HashSet, HashMap or HashTable use the hashcode value of an object to find out how the object would be stored in the collection, and subsequently hashcode is used to help locate the object in the collection.
 Hashing retrieval involves: